 Attempting to measure the time WPF takes to fully render a window is surprisingly difficult.
 This is because two different threads collaborate in this task.
 To explain what that means, here’s a quick overview of how WPF shows things on the screen.

 An immediate mode API can simulate a primitive sort of retained mode by drawing to a memory buffer which is later copied to the screen.
 Such buffering is frequently used for better performance or smoother animations.
-Our drawing test application provides test windows for both direct and buffered GDI+.
+Our test application exercises both direct and buffered GDI+.

 1. Preparation — This includes computing the sizes and layout of all WPF objects to be rendered, as well as recording the actual drawing operations.
 Any WPF methods that you call explicitly, for example within an